lscpu(1) — Linux manual page

 /proc/cpuinfo and any applicable architecture-specific libraries

 (e.g. librtas on Powerpc).
-The command output can be optimized
+The command output can be optimized for

-for parsing or for easy readability by humans.
+parsing or for easy readability by humans.
 The information

 includes, for example, the number of CPUs, threads, cores,

 sockets, and Non-Uniform Memory Access (NUMA) nodes.
-There is
+There is also

-model, bogoMIPS, byte order, and stepping.
+bogoMIPS, byte order, and stepping.

-and maybe optimized for better readability.
+and may be optimized for better readability.
 The output for

-non-terminals (e.g., pipes) is never affected by this
+non-terminals (e.g., pipes) is never affected by this optimization

-optimization and it is always in "Field: data\n" format.
-Use for
+and it is always in "Field: data\n" format.
+Use for example "lscpu

-example "lscpu | less" to see the default output without
+| less" to see the default output without optimizations.

 In virtualized environments, the CPU architecture information

-displayed reflects the configuration of the guest operating
+displayed reflects the configuration of the guest operating system

-system.
-On architectures that support retrieving physical
+architectures that support retrieving physical topology

-sockets, chips, cores in the host system.
+chips, cores in the host system.

-Not all columns are supported on all architectures.
-If an
+The labels are case insensitive.
+Not all columns are supported on

-unsupported column is specified, lscpu prints the column but does
+all architectures.
+If an unsupported column is specified, lscpu

-not provide any data for it.
+prints the column but does not provide any data for it.

 The cache sizes are reported as summary from all CPUs.
 The

-versions before v2.34 reported per-core sizes, but this output
+versions before v2.34 reported per-core sizes, but this output was

-caches are shared between CPUs.
+are shared between CPUs.
 For more details about caches see

 --cache.
 Since version v2.37 lscpu follows cache IDs as provided